 The Shark Vertex UltraLight Corded and Shark Vertex Lightweight Cordless have different advantages, and either may suit you better depending on your needs.
 The UltraLight Corded has an effectively unlimited runtime courtesy of its corded design, comes with a turbo brush, and performs better on both low and high-pile carpet.
 Meanwhile, the Lightweight Cordless has an effectively unlimited range, an allergen-trapping HEPA filter, superior maneuverability, and better performance on bare floors.

 The Shark Vertex UltraLight Corded and Shark Rocket Ultra-Light have different advantages, so depending on your needs, one might suit you better than the other.
 The Vertex feels better-built, has a longer overall range, and cleans better on high-pile carpet.
 It also deals more effectively with pet hair on all surface types, but the Rocket does a better overall job on bare floors and low-pile carpet.
 The Rocket is also a little bit easier to maintain.

 The Dyson V8 Animal and Shark Vertex UltraLight Corded have different advantages.
-The cordless Dyson is lighter and has an effectively unlimited range and lower recurring costs.
+The cordless Dyson is lighter, has an effectively unlimited range, and lower recurring costs.
 It also delivers slightly better performance on all surface types.
 However, the Shark feels better-built and has a slightly more spacious dirt compartment.
 Its corded design yields a practically indefinite runtime with no need to wait for a battery to recharge.